Impact of our research

 The links below illustrate how organisations are using / have used our research to support professional recommendations and guidance to parents in UK on issues regarding infant sleep.

 UK and International Policy, Practice and Public Impact

-The research of Durham Parent-Infant Sleep Lab, and our new Infant Sleep Information Source (ISIS), are cited widely in UK and overseas policy, support 'official' guidance and recommendations to parents around the world, and are shared informally by support groups, parenting charities, and parent-to-parent discussion.
-On the pages below we offer a glimpse of these activities as represented via the internet.
+The research of Durham Parent-Infant Sleep Lab, and our Infant Sleep Information Source (ISIS) website, are cited widely in policy, support 'official' guidance and recommendations to parents, and are shared informally by support groups, parenting charities, and parent-to-parent discussion around the world.
+On the pages linked below we offer a glimpse of these activities as represented via the internet.